Rayong Beach Retreat 2018

 - This retreat is not really for beginners – The schedule will be very light, so you will need to be self-motivated in meditation.
 But it is not a stipulation, all are welcome to join.

 We trust you already know Pandit Bhikkhu, organiser behind littlebang.org.

 Marisa of course, leads our Qi Gong, but also teaches yoga and vipassana

-We will be at 4 very pleasant houses, located in a gated community on a quiet beach on the South coast of Rayong province.
+We will be at 3 or 4 very pleasant houses, located in a gated community on a quiet beach on the South coast of Rayong province.
 It is about 2.5 hours from Bangkok.
 There will be plenty of space.

 There are a variety of rooms in the different houses.
 Some are air-con, some have beds, some have sleeping mattresses – i.e. conditions vary.
 We don’t have an exact plan of the many rooms and so cannot guarantee anything, except that the houses are pleasant, clean, equipped with necessities, and that we are very fortunate the owners have given us permission to use their private houses for the purpose of a meditation retreat.